Hello. I’m Lei Zhang.

-Previously, I was an undergraduate in the School of Software at Shanghai Jiao Tong University.
+Previously, I have interned at Snap Research (Summer 2021 & 2022), working with Dr. Andrés Monroy-Hernández, Dr. Rajan Vaish, and Dr. Fannie Liu.
+I was an undergraduate in the School of Software at Shanghai Jiao Tong University.
 I was a research member at the Digital ART Lab of Shanghai Jiao Tong University, supervised by Prof. Xubo Yang and Prof. Shuangjiu Xiao.
-I have also conducted research in the Computer Science Department at University of Illinois at Urbana-Champaign.
+During undergrad, I also worked as a research intern at the Computer Science Department in University of Illinois at Urbana-Champaign.

 Studying the Benefits and Challenges of Immersive Dataflow Programming